kznrluk/aski/README.md

 ```
+> :

-  :history - Display the conversation history
+  :history       - Show conversation history.
-  :summary - Display the conversation summary if it exists.
-Summarize must be set to True in the profile.
-  :move    - Specify the parent message for the next post in the conversation.
-  :config  - Opens the folder containing the configuration, profiles, and history.
+  :summary       - Show conversation summary.
+  :move          - Change HEAD to another message.
+  :config        - Open configuration directory.
-  :editor  - Use an external editor
+  :editor        - Open an external text editor to add new message.
+  :editor sha1   - Edit the argument message and continue the conversation.
+  :editor latest - Edits the nearest own statement from HEAD.
+  :modify sha1   - Modify the past conversation.
+HEAD does not move.
+                   Past conversations will be modified from the next transmission.
-  :exit    - Exit the program
+  :exit          - Exit the program.
 ```

 All commands except `:exit` are searched by forward match.
 For example, typing `:h` will execute `:history`.